 - 1/4 - 1/2 teaspoon chipotle chile pepper (powdered, from the spice aisle) (see note)

-- For serving: reduced-fat sour cream; reduced-fat, shredded sharp cheddar cheese; chopped cilantro; hot sauce such as Tapatío or Frank's Red Hot, if desired for additional heat (see note)
+- optional for serving: reduced-fat sour cream; reduced-fat, shredded sharp cheddar cheese; chopped cilantro; hot sauce such as Tapatío or Frank's Red Hot, if desired for additional heat (see note)

 - Preheat a large pot over medium heat.
 Add olive oil and swirl to coat.